Tabinda-Fatima/azure-ml-designer-project/README.md

 ---

-## ✅ Summary
+## 📘 Project Summary

-This project demonstrates a complete machine learning pipeline using a visual, no-code approach in Azure ML Designer — ideal for beginners and those learning ML concepts.
+This project demonstrates a complete machine learning regression pipeline built using Azure ML Studio Designer.
+The goal was to predict bike rental counts based on various features.
+The pipeline includes data cleaning, splitting, model training using Boosted Decision Tree Regression, and evaluation — all done through a no-code interface.

+## 🛠️ Tools Used

+- Azure Machine Learning Studio (Designer)
+- Boosted Decision Tree Regression
+- GitHub for version control